api-platform/docs/core/errors.md

 ```

 Any type of `Exception` can be thrown, API Platform will convert it to a Symfony's `HttpException`.
 The framework also takes
-care to serialize the error description according to the request format.
+care of serializing the error description according to the request format.
 For instance, if the API should respond in JSON-LD,
 the error will be returned in this format as well:

 `GET /products/1234`